Kevinqian0501/python_books/financial_books/Technical_Analysis_for_Dummies.md

 In other words, to buy and hold securities for a long period of time is a well-documented path to accumulating capital, but only if you got in at the best time .
 Otherwise, buy-and-hold is a path to the poorhouse

 Also, insider trading would not be so profitable (and periodically scandalous) if all information were available immediately.
-This is why securities analysts follow pharmaceutical and high-tech companies with a microscope — to get the news first.
-Not everyone can afford to keep up on all the news all the time about their securities.
+This is why **securities analysts follow pharmaceutical and high-tech companies with a microscope — to get the news first.
+Not everyone can afford to keep up on all the news all the time about their securities**.

+# The Trend Is Your Friend

+“A trend is a discernible directional bias in the price — upwards, downwards, or sideways.”

+# De-cluttering your mind

+All known information consists of hundreds of factors ranging from accurate facts to opinions, guesses, and emotions — and previous prices.
+They all go into the supply and demand for a security and result in its price.

+however, that prices on a chart don't tell you anything about the underlying value of the security.
+Where the price “should” be is a totally different subject, named fundamental analysis.
+Most technical traders use both forms of analysis, because technical analysis isn't antithetical to fundamental analysis, as some critics think.
+The two are compatible and can be used together.
+Many analysts choose to trade only the highest-quality securities on a fundamental basis, but time purchases and sales according to technical criteria.

+* Securities prices move in trends much of the time.
+* Trends can be identified with patterns that you see repeatedly and with support and resistance trendlines
+*  Primary trends (lasting months or years) are punctuated by secondary movements (lasting weeks or months) in the opposite direction of the primary trend.
+Secondary trends, today called retracements, are the very devil to deal with as a trader.
+*  Trends remain in place until some major event comes along to stop them.

+At the most basic level, your goal as a technical trader is to **sit on your hands while the security is falling and wait to identify the reversal point** — the best place to buy (shown in the circle) — as early as possible

+# Viewing the Scope of Technical Analysis

 Excerpt From: Rockefeller, Barbara.
 “Technical Analysis For Dummies.” iBooks.